International Student Applications

 - Submit a completed Supplemental Form

-- Take an ESL Placement Test if your native language is not English
+- Take an ESL Placement Test if your native language is not English or meet the exemption requirement

 - Applicants from English-speaking countries take the college’s Placement Test